-In November 2022, we initiated a strategic restructuring plan designed to improve operating performance and position the organization to deliver long-term durable growth by creating efficiencies that align with our high growth strategic objectives (the "2022 restructuring plan").
-The plan is substantially complete and as a result, we expect future restructuring expenses associated with the plan, if any, to be immaterial.
+During the fourth quarter of 2023, we initiated the "2023 restructuring plan," which primarily involves the integration of Palette into Teleflex and workforce reductions designed to improve operating performance across the organization by creating efficiencies that align with evolving market demands and our strategy to enhance long-term value creation.
+The plan is substantially complete and as a result, we expect future restructuring expenses associated with the plan to be immaterial.